YheChen/YheChen/README.md

 # Yanzhen Chen

-Currently working as a Software Engineer on Co-op at Bree (YC 21).
+Currently working as a Software Engineer on a Co-op term at Bree (YC 21).

 Computer Science major at the University of Toronto, pursuing minors in Mathematics and Statistics.